 Act 147 (2016) previously eliminated the suspension of a license for failure to pay amounts due for non-moving traffic violations for which no points are authorized.
-H.53 proposes to eliminate the suspension of a driver's license on the basis of an individual failing to pay a judgment on a traffic violation for which the imposition of points is authorized.
-The Judicial Bureau may engage collection agencies, offset State tax refunds (assuming the individual is entitled to a Vermont tax refund), or initiate civil contempt proceedings to recover the amount due if a defendant fails to pay after 75 days and is not currently complying with a payment plan (though civil contempt proceedings are rarely pursued).
+H.53 proposes to eliminate the suspension of a driver's license on the basis of an individual failing to pay a judgment on a traffic violation for which the imposition of points is authorized.6 The Judicial Bureau may engage collection agencies, offset State tax refunds (assuming the individual is entitled to a Vermont tax refund), or initiate civil contempt proceedings to recover the amount due if a defendant fails to pay after 75 days and is not currently complying with a payment plan (though civil contempt proceedings are rarely pursued).

-The bill would take effect on passage.
+As recommended by the Senate Committee on Judiciary, H.53 would take effect 30 calendar days after passage.
 Upon the effective date, driver's licenses can no longer be prospectively suspended solely for the nonpayment of amounts due from traffic violations for which points are authorized.
 License suspensions would continue to be permitted for behavioral offenses (e.g., accumulating 10 or more points, driving while under the influence).
 H.53 does not explicitly address any pre-existing license suspensions due to nonpayment of amounts due that are already in effect at the time of passage, but current law caps the duration of those suspensions to 30 days.
 Once the 30-day period elapses, a license can then be restored upon successful application, payment of the reinstatement fee, and compliance with any other conditions imposed.